 It’s been an interesting few months for CBC Winnipeg News at Six anchor Janet Stewart.

-Stewart, 39, the popular former anchor at CTV Winnipeg, shocked many by announcing that she would be leaving to the CBC.
-On Nov.
-10, 2006, she made the announcement on air at CTV, and that she would be leaving CTV effective immediately.
+Stewart, 39, the popular anchor at CTV Winnipeg, surprised many when she announced her departure from CTV to join CBC.
+She made the announcement on-air at CTV on Nov.
+10, saying that the move to CBC would be effective immediately.

 “I didn’t know it was to be my last day there until I arrived at 11 a.m.,” Stewart tells Popjournalism.
 “Too many rumours of my impending departure had surfaced — my bosses already knew I was leaving — so our plans of me staying on until the end of November went by the wayside.”